serdbay/Twitter-Data-Analysis-of-WeRateDogs-Account/README.md

 * [Contact](#contact)

 ## General Information
-The dataset that you will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+The dataset that we will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.

 ## Technologies Used
 - Python 3.10.5